 There's no maximum word count, but you'll need to remain within the 4,000 character limit (including spaces and punctuation) allowed in UCAS Apply, as well as keeping the statement to a total of 47 lines.

 UCAS recommend that you write your personal statement in Microsoft Word before copying and pasting it into the online application form.
 This is because the application page times out after being inactive for 35 minutes.
 You'll need to account for how individual characters are counted differently between Microsoft Word and the online form.

 When considering what to include in your personal statement, take time to think about the reasons you're applying to university and what makes you a suitable candidate.

 To make this work for different courses and different universities, you'll need to find some common ground by providing examples of why you'll be a success - demonstrating enthusiasm for the choices you've made and how it fits in with your career ambitions.

 This can be achieved by talking about the relevant skills, experience and achievements you've gained through extra-curricular activities, work experience, placements and volunteering (as well as education), detailing what you've learned from each.

-Even if you've not got much to shout about, it may not be too late to show you're actively preparing for higher education.
-Get involved with an extra-curricular club or sports team, secure a part-time job or engage in voluntary work.
+It's never too late to show you're actively preparing for higher education.
+Get involved with an extra-curricular club, secure a part-time job or get volunteering.
 You could even complete a free online course with an organisation such as FutureLearn or the Digital Business Academy.